nimh-dsst/lunch-and-learn/discussions/static_code_analysis.md

   - Long-running checks are better in CI, not pre-commit
 - Pin dev tool versions to avoid unexpected CI/setup failures
   - Ruff uses a custom versioning scheme: minor = breaking, patch = bug fixes.
 No stable API yet.
 Once Ruff's API is stable, the major version number and semantic versioning will be used.
-- Start with default config
+- Start with the default config
 - Be mindful of which files are included in checks

 ## Tutorial Repo Coming Soon